Facts about Top 15 Pyramids and Advice on Visiting Pyramids in Egypt

 As some of the last standing wonders of the world, the Pyramids of Giza have always been a must see item on my bucket list.
 I learned that there are around 118 Pyramids in Egypt and I was also wondering about the other pyramids: Should I visit the other pyramids too?
 Can I find advice online about what other pyramids are there and how to visit them?
 Will I enjoy my visit to the Giza Pyramids?
 What can I do there?
 Here is what I have learnt.

-My Advice on Visiting the Pyramids is:visiting the Giza Pyramids is definitely worth it and I also enjoyed going to some of the other pyramids.
-My advice is: Check government advisories before traveling and do your due diligence, but cease the opportunity to visit these magnificent monuments when you can.
-You can find the oldest pyramids on the world in Egypt.
+My Advice on Visiting the Pyramids is: Visiting the Giza Pyramids is definitely worth it and I also enjoyed going to some of the other pyramids.
+Always Check government advisories before traveling and do your due diligence, but cease the opportunity to visit these magnificent monuments when you can.
+You can find the oldest pyramids in the world in Egypt.
 I did not go to all of them in one visit though, but over the years, I have visited quite a few of them.
 I will point out the significance of each and things to do when visiting.
 Here is a list of the most important pyramids in Egypt:

 - Khufu (Cheops)

 - Khafra (Chephren)